ExtremeTech: Shutdown and relaunch

 The site ceased updating daily on June 26, 2009 due to most of its core staff members being laid off.
 On April 26, 2011 it was announced that a relaunch was slated for late spring.
 The announcement noted that along with a complete visual redesign, ExtremeTech would be "widening its scope" to cover new topics that didn't exist when the site was first conceived in 2001.
 Sebastian Anthony, previously an editor at AOL's Download Squad software weblog, led the editorial side of the relaunch.

 Writers

-ExtremeTech is currently managed by Joel Hruska, who also served as the site's lead writer from 2015 - 2021.
+ExtremeTech is currently managed by Joel Hruska, who also served as the site's lead writer from 2015 to 2021.
 Previously, it was managed by Jamie Lendino, who came from PCMag.com and had written for ExtremeTech from 2005-2010.
 He was formerly the editor-in-chief of Smart Device Central.
 Other writers include David Cardinal, Jessica Hall, Adrianna Nine, Josh Norem, and Ryan Whitwam.